LL.M. at Notre Dame

 Can I transfer to the J.D. program from the LL.M. program?

-Notre Dame LL.M. students who successfully complete the program may apply as a transfer to the school’s J.D. program.
+Notre Dame LL.M. students who successfully complete the program may apply as a transfer student to the Law School’s J.D. program prior to graduating with their LL.M. degree.

 Do you require the TOEFL or IELTS?